-After a long brutal winter, spring is hopefully here to stay.
-So to go with the warming temperatures, I thought I would share some recipes for warm-colored glazes.
-Today, in an excerpt from her book Colour in Glazes, Linda Bloomfield shares some glaze recipes for lovely red and orange hues.- Jennifer Harnetty, editor.
+With the warming summer temperatures, I thought I would share some red and orange glaze recipes to brighten up your glaze palette.
+Today, in an excerpt from her book Colour in Glazes Linda Bloomfield shares some glaze recipes for lovely red and orange hues.- Jennifer Poellot Harnetty, editor.

 Producing a good red or orange glaze is no longer difficult, in fact it’s quite easy and a wonderful range from deep reds to pinks and corals through bright orange to pale peaches can be achieved.

 During the late 19th century and early 20th century, radioactive oxides were used to make bright colored glazes.
 For obvious safety reasons, these oxides are no longer readily available, and are not considered safe.

 Colour in Glazes!

 A complete guide to getting a fantastic spectrum of colorful glazes!